 If the lift is not in the door zone, a code (3) will be generated.
-The lift will then re-start provided that the gate lock is re-made and there are calls elsewhere.
-If the gate lock is still broken a code (5) will also be generated.
+The lift will then re-start provided that the gate lock is made and there are calls elsewhere.

 (8) [PRE-LOCK FAIL]

 In this case, the lift is in the door zone, but unable to move in response to a call because of lock failure.
 The event will be recorded and the lift will re-open its doors in order to make another attempt to close and make up the gate lock.